rhardouin/libvirt_hooks/README.md

 Libvirt does not apply traffic shaping on generic ethernet interface for now (it works well for OVS bridges).
 For instance, you need to use generic ethernet when using OpenStack and OpenContrail together.

-Until there is a fix in libvirt you may want to this hook as a workaround.
+Until there is a fix in libvirt you may want to install this hook as a workaround.

 ## Installation